ricardopmarinho/simulte/README.md

 ========================== SO FAR ==========================

-More devices on the network enabled
+Two of the same devices communicating

 ========================== NEXT ============================

-Make communication with more devices on the network - check TcpApp
+Check where change destination device

 ========================== LAST UPDATE =====================

-07/04/2019 - August 14th
+07/04/2019 - August 20th